zuplo/docs/docs/articles/routes-json-deprecation-for-openapi.md

 New projects will automatically get a `routes.oas.json` and `policies.json` file.

-You can still use the old `routes.json` format until it is formally deprecated.
+You can still use the old `routes.json` format until it's formally deprecated.

 We identify new project simply by the presence of `*.oas.json` files, so if your project has both a `routes.json` file and OpenAPI files the `routes.json` will